Mike's high-school graduation home button. years

 Early in the summer of 1970 I bought tickets to something called the Cincinnati Pop Festival.
 Woodstock had happened just a few months before and every concert promoter in the country was anxious to cash in on all that peace and love.
 In this case it was a couple of guys out of Detroit who booked a lot of Michigan acts, which is how The Stooges, The Bob Seeger System, and Alice Cooper made it into the lineup.
 Though Seeger played Columbus frequently (at a club called The Sugar Shack) I’d never heard of the other two acts.
 In hindsight I’m surprised the MC5 weren’t booked, too.

 The Pop Festival turned out to be the site one of rock’s iconic moments, when Iggy Pop walked out over the crowd held up by their outstretched arms.
 It was like Jesus walking over the water, if Jesus had dropped acid and smeared peanut butter over his naked chest.
-Iggy did both; lo, a new Messiah appeared.
+Lo, a new Messiah walked among us.

 Tickets cost me seven dollars; I bought two, one for me and one for my friend Kathy.
 We saw many shows together around this time.
 I particularly remember seeing Janis Joplin and later Donovan at Veteran’s Memorial Auditorium, and a Chairman of the Board show at the Ohio State Fair.
 Most of the acts that made it onto a label eventually played Columbus.